How to Spend a Perfect Day in Ojai, CA

 - The beloved Bart’s Books is the largest independently owned and operated outdoor bookstore in the U.S. Take your time to wander through the stacks because they go further back than what is visible from the street.

 - Depending on who you talk to, Ojai is also known for its calming effect thanks to its spiritual vortex.
 Even if you’re not a believer, you can sense the serenity of the town and appreciate the alternative medicine offerings.

 - More than a few celebrities call or have called Ojai home.
 Among the city’s list of famous residents are Reese Witherspoon, Anthony Hopkins, Tom Selleck, and Britney Spears.

 Ojai, CA Budget Hotels

 Ojai is a place where visitors tend to splurge to stay at one of their well-known resorts.
-Airbnb is a more affordable route, but depending on the season, there are still reasonable accommodations.
+VRBO is a more affordable route, but depending on the season, there are still reasonable accommodations.

 Hummingbird Inn offers a stay for around $100 per night and includes free WiFi, free parking, and complimentary breakfast.
 It’s one mile from Los Padres National Forest and a few blocks from downtown.
 Guests enjoy the comfortable coziness of the low-key space.

 The Capri is another budget-friendly option that has a bohemian flair also located near downtown Ojai.
 Guests receive free breakfast, WiFi, and parking at this modest motel.